 There are regulated environmental features on-site.
-In accordance with the review by the Environmental Planning Section (Reiser to Bishop, dated April 29, 2019), it is noted that the regulated environmental features on the subject property have been preserved and/or restored in a natural state to the fullest extent possible as no new impacts beyond those approved with PPS 4-18007, are proposed.
+In accordance with the environmental review, the Planning Board found that the regulated environmental features on the subject property have been preserved and/or restored in a natural state, to the fullest extent possible, as no new impacts beyond those approved with PPS 4-18007, are proposed.